aquasecurity/tracee/Readme.md

 Tracee is a runtime security and observability tool that helps you understand how your system and applications behave.
 It is using [eBPF technology](https://ebpf.io/what-is-ebpf/) to tap into your system and expose that information as events that you can consume.
-Events range from factual system activity events to sophisticated security events detect suspicious behavioral patterns.
+Events range from factual system activity events to sophisticated security events that detect suspicious behavioral patterns.

 To learn more about Tracee, check out the [documentation](https://aquasecurity.github.io/tracee/).